 Lived experience is at the heart of our work and runs through everything we do.
 We regularly employ people with lived experience of the criminal justice system; we co-produce our work with people who have been directly affected by the issues we’re tackling; and we advocate for the meaningful inclusion of people with lived experience in the criminal justice workforce, including in senior decision-making roles.

 Lived experience leadership programme

-The CJA recently announced the launch of a new programme which aims to help emerging lived experience leaders progress into rewarding careers where they can influence change in the criminal justice system or other social justice areas.
+Launched in 2022, the ELEVATE CJS programme aims to help emerging lived experience leaders progress into rewarding careers where they can influence change in the criminal justice system or other social justice areas.
 ELEVATE CJS (Elevating Lived Experience Voices Advocacy Training and Expertise in the Criminal Justice System) will also work with government and sector employers to remove barriers and develop progression routes into senior positions for lived experience leaders.

 The ELEVATE CJS programme was informed by two years of peer research and was co-designed with members of our Lived Experience Expert group, chaired by CJA trustee CJ Burge.
 The programme was inspired by international models such as Just Leadership USA, which was researched by CJA Director Nina Champion as part of her Churchill Fellowship.

 Our Lived Experience Expert Group is made up of individuals either leading or working for our member organisations who have personal experience of the criminal justice system.
 They inform our work on increasing the representation of people with lived experience across the sector and into leadership roles.
 The group is chaired by CJA trustee CJ Burge.